Skatteetaten/mva-meldingen/docs/omvendt_eng/forretningsregler/index.md

 - Specification lines that apply to purchases eligible for compensation must have basis and VAT rate (R116)
 - VAT values in code lines should have a lower value than the VAT-basis value (R122)

-The following validation rules are defined for reverse tax liability VAT returns:
+The following validation rules are defined for VAT returns for reverse tax liability:
 - The tax periode length must be 3 months (R106)
 - Additional information is lacking for output VAT amounts with opposite +/- sign (R108)
 - Specification lines must have valid VAT codes (R113)